Paternalism and Deliberation: An Experiment on Making Formal Rules: Introduction

-This paper uses this idea for dual purposes.
-First, we follow a recent line of investigation into behavioral determinants of the \emph{supply} of paternalism \citep{ambuehl2021motivates}.
-In these studies, a decision-maker (“Chooser”) is matched with a policymaker (“Choice Architect”, CA).
-The CA can intervene in a decision faced by the Chooser.
-Some of the work in this area has modified the choice ecology of Choosers to ascertain the effect of situational factors on the degree of autonomy granted to Choosers.
-For example, \cite{knf} varies the knowledge the Chooser has about a choice between two options.
-The more knowledge the Chooser possesses, the fewer interventions take place.
-We, too, modify one crucial aspect of how people can decide: how much time they have to think about a decision, and whether they can revise it if necessary.
-We have Choosers participate in a simple risky decision: how many boxes to open \citep{crosetto2013bomb}.
-In this experiment, one randomly chosen box out of twenty-five contains a “curveball” that eliminates all earnings.
-Because each non-curveball box earns the Chooser \$20, the experiment has very high stakes.
-We vary the temporal structure of decision-making and let CAs intervene by setting a cap on the number of boxes that can be opened by the Chooser.
-This action effectively constrains Choosers' risk-taking.
-This allows us to test whether Chooser deliberation causes increased CA tolerance and what CAs believe about Choosers that have more time to think about their decision.
-This approach sheds light on the inherently subjective nature of rule-making and the mental models applied therein.
-Nonetheless, it should be noted that we shed light on but one particular determinant of rule-making.
-Paternalism itself can be understood in a variety of ways; for example, as a social preference that is strongly anchored in preventing others from making losses.
-Such losses are subjectively perceived by rule-makers \citep[e.g., employers:][]{buchmannpaternalistic}.
-However, other motives for intervention remain possible.
-That is also true for motives that would not usually be considered paternalistic.
+We modify how much time people have to think about a decision, and whether they can revise it.
+We have Choosers participate in a simple decision that trades off risks against rewards: how many boxes to open in an adapted Bomb Risk Elicitation Task (BRET), an experimental game first proposed by \cite{crosetto2013bomb}.
+In our experiment, Choosers can earn money by opening boxes shown on their screens.
+Each box earns the Chooser \$20, but one randomly selected box contains a ``curveball'' that eradicates all earnings.
+This study uses the most extraordinary stakes ever reported in the extensive literature on the BRET.

+We vary the temporal structure of decision-making and let CAs intervene by setting a cap on the number of boxes that can be opened by the Chooser, effectively constraining Choosers' risk-taking.
+This allows us to test whether Chooser deliberation increases CA tolerance and what CAs believe about Choosers who have more time to think.
+The approach sheds light on the inherently subjective nature of rule-making and the mental models behind it.
+That said, we address only one determinant of rule-making.
+Paternalism itself can be understood in many ways---for example, as a social preference anchored in preventing others from making losses, which are subjectively perceived by rule-makers \citep[e.g., employers:][]{buchmannpaternalistic}.
+Other motives for intervention remain possible, including motives that would not usually be considered paternalistic.